emathew80/flicker/README.md

 > Clone repo, open in Android Studio, press play.
 Emulated on Nexus 6, tested on Google Pixel and Samsung Note 9.
 Any issues please feel free to contact maintainer -- emathew.dev@gmail.com

+## Known Bugs:

+> No reported bugs at this time.

+## Forward Development:

+ - Add new details fragment
+ - Filter new search by tag
+ - Make app more material in appearance and design

 ## Screenshots

 ![alt text](https://i.ibb.co/Tg6Y33S/Flicker1.png)